NEW SERVICE - Medicines orderline coming from 18th August 2021.

-You should have an appointment with your doctor at least every 12 months to review your medication.
+You should have an appointment with a Pharmacist or GP at least every 12 months to review your medication.

 At your next appointment tell the doctor if there are items that you are no longer taking.
-Always ask your doctor if you are unsure of any of your medicines.
+Always ask the Pharmacist or GP if you are unsure of any of your medicines.

 Do not stockpile medicines at home.
 Only order those items that you need and return any unwanted medicines to your pharmacy for safe disposal.